taylorwood/taylorwood.github.io/_posts/2016-04-03-random-forests.markdown

 date:   2016-04-03 12:00:00
 tags:   random forest decision tree alglib fsharp
 ---
 Lately I've been working on a [Kaggle competition](https://www.kaggle.com/c/home-depot-product-search-relevance) to help Home Depot improve their search results.
-My team has tried a variety of machine learning algorithms along the way, starting with linear & logistic regression, moving on to [random forests](https://en.wikipedia.org/wiki/Random_forest), as well as experimenting with XGBoost.
-In this article I'll focus on random forests because they're very easy to use and perform well on a variety of problems.
+My team has tried a few machine learning algorithms along the way, starting with linear & logistic regression, moving on to [random forests](https://en.wikipedia.org/wiki/Random_forest), and experimenting with [XGBoost](https://xgboost.readthedocs.org/en/latest/).
+In this post I'll focus on random forests because they're very easy to use and perform well on a variety of problems.

 ## Random Forests
 My one-liner explanation of random forests is "a bunch of [decision trees](https://en.wikipedia.org/wiki/Decision_tree) grown by using a random subsample of your training data per tree."
 That's a gross oversimplification but I won't go into detail here -- instead I recommend reading [Mathias Brandewinder's](https://twitter.com/brandewinder) much better explanation in [this post](http://www.clear-lines.com/blog/post/Random-Forest-classification-in-F-first-cut.aspx) that also includes a sample implementation.